 During the debate, Chairman Issa also inserted in the Congressional Record a letter that contains detailed descriptions of previously unreleased wiretap applications.
 The materials make clear–contrary to Attorney General Holder’s testimony last year–that in early 2010, top DOJ officials had been thoroughly informed about details of the operation, such as BATFE agents’ knowledge that hundreds of guns were being transported to Mexico without interference from agents, and that dozens of guns had already been recovered in Mexico.

-Rep. Rich Nugent (R- Fla.) deserves thanks for overseeing the approval of the rule that provided for consideration of the contempt resolution.
+Rep. Rich Nugent (R- Fla.) deserves thanks for overseeing the approval of the rule that provided for the consideration of the contempt resolution.
 In support of approving the rule, he said “But beyond all of that–beyond floor schedules and expiring authorizations, we’re left with this truth: Border Patrol Agent Brian Terry was shot on December 14, 2010, and died of those injuries the next day.
 His family has been looking for answers about what led up to and caused his death for over a year and a half.
 If we can do anything to answer those questions, then we cannot and should not do anything to make them wait any longer–not another month, not another day, not another hour.”

 During the debate, many House members spoke out for the need to protect not just the oversight authority of Congress, but also the basic rule of law.